animatedmax/spring-data-geode/src/main/markdown/index.md

 </div></td>
 <td class="content">By default, Spring Boot can find your
 <code>application.properties</code> file when it is placed in the root
-of the application’s <code>CLASSPATH</code>.
+of the application's <code>CLASSPATH</code>.
 Of course, Spring supports many ways to locate resources by using its <a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#resources">Resource abstraction</a>.</td>